renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 - `make'!'` – execute `make` before `atclone'…'` and before `atpull'…'` (see `make` above),
 - `src'zhook.zsh'` – source file `zhook.zsh`.

-In general, Direnv works by hooking up to Zsh.
+In general, direnv works by hooking up to Zsh.
 The code that does this is provided by program `direnv` (built by `make'…'`).

 Above `atclone'…'` puts this code into file `zhook.zsh`, `src''` sources it.

 This way `direnv hook zsh` is executed only on clone and update, and Zsh starts faster.

-### Compiling programs {#compiling-programs}
+### Compiling programs

 ```shell
 zi ice as"program" atclone"rm -f src/auto/config.cache; ./configure" \